Side Lunges

 - Side lunges with weight: Hold a dumbbell or kettlebell in front of your chest to increase resistance and challenge the muscles more.

-Number of repetitions and sets
+Repetitions and sets

 A good starting point for side lunges is to perform 3 sets of 10-12 repetitions on each side.
 As you become more comfortable with the exercise, you can increase the number of repetitions or add weight for extra intensity.